7 ways to save money on art supplies - whether you want to sell art or just save money on art materials here are tips to

 Even if you only want to experiment on a small scale, you’ll probably find that by taking the time to learn how raw materials work, you’ll enrich your artwork and feel more connected to it.
 It’s a bit like seeing where your food comes from instead of thinking it magically appears in plastic wrap in the supermarket.

-YouTube is great for every kind of tutorial, and there are books on Amazon about making your own oil paints* and more.
+YouTube is great for every kind of tutorial, and there are videos about making your own oil paints, dyes and more.
 When you learn how things are made and why, you’ll be able to substitute ingredients or come up with something entirely unique to you – how good does that sound?

 You’ll be doing yourself a favour if you can improve your framing skills, as professional framing can form a huge part of your expenses if you want to exhibit.
 It doesn’t make sense to spend a lot of time working out how to save money on art supplies only to spend it all on expensive framing, does it?